infretis/infretis/examples/gromacs/puckering/README.md

 We can cut out some paths for the lowest ensembles from the MD simulation, as these didn't reach high order parameter values.
 However, for an efficient simulation, we need to position interfaces far up the energy barrier, but these would be tedious to generate from plain MD simulations.

-We can solve this problem in an iterative fashion by performing a couple of short ∞RETIS simulations.
+We can iteratively solve this problem by performing a couple of short ∞RETIS simulations.
 We start with the low-lying paths from the MD simulation and use these to start a short ∞RETIS simulation with low-lying interfaces.
-It is likely that we observe paths with higher order parameter values during this simulation.
+We likely observe paths with higher order parameter values during this simulation.
 We can then use these paths as starting points in a second simulation with slightly higher interfaces.
 Continuing in this fashion effectively pushes the system up the energy barrier.

 <img src="https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/graphics/initial-paths.gif" width="45%" height="45%">